Using the Scratchpad to save and edit notes

 Common issues

-This was caused by links that open in a new window (such as middle-click links or links on sites like DoorDash) not being handled inside Scratchpad.
-These links now open as a new Scratchpad web tab, with your login session preserved.
-Update Wispr Flow to the latest version and restart Flow to get this fix.
+• Clicking certain links did nothing (desktop Scratchpad).
+Links that open in a new window — such as middle-click links or links on sites like DoorDash — weren't handled inside Scratchpad.
+They now open as a new Scratchpad web tab with your login session preserved.

-This was caused by a bug where older notes without a recorded modification date were not consistently sorted newest-first.
+• Notes displayed in the wrong order.
+Older notes without a recorded modification date weren't consistently sorted newest-first.
 Notes now always display newest-first, including legacy notes.
-Update Wispr Flow to the latest version and restart Flow to get this fix.

 FAQs